 Oh, the trials and disappointments of the freelance copywriting life.

-A Freelance Copywriter Writes for People and SEO Ranking
+In Corporate Blog Writing A Copywriter Writes for People and SEO Ranking

-A corporate blog has two audiences: the audience that reads it and the web spiders that crawl it for content to list in search engines.
+In corporate blog writing there are two audiences.
+The human audience the audience that reads it and the web spiders that crawl it for content to list in search engines.
 A freelance copywriter writes for both.